leo-arch/clifm/README.md

 Why in this world do we need another file manager?
 In the first place, just because I can do it, write it, and learn (a lot) in the process, just because this is a free world, and very specially, a free community; and, needless to say, alternatives are at the heart of freedom.

-Secondly, because I'm sure I'm not the only person in this world looking for a simple [KISS](https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity) file manager for the terminal: it just does whatever needs to be done using as little resources as possible.
+Secondly, because I'm sure I'm not the only person in this world looking for a simple [KISS](https://en.wikipedia.org/wiki/KISS_principle) file manager for the terminal: it just does whatever needs to be done in the simplest possible way.
 No GUI, no curses, but just a command line, shell-like file manager: 5MiB of RAM and 400KiB of disk space (plus some willingness to try something different and new) is all you need.

-Finally, because CliFM, unlike most file managers out there, is certainly a file manager, but also **a shell extension**.
+In the third place, because this world deserves a **non-curses terminal file manager**.
+Unlike most terminal file managers out there, CliFM replaces the traditional curses interface by a simple command line interface.
+In this sense, CliFM is certainly a file manager, but also **a shell extension**.
 Almost everything you do on your shell can be done in this file manager as well: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).

+Those really used to the commands line (the very secret of Unix's power) will find themselves quite comfortable with a purely command line file manager.
+And this for a very simple reason: the command line is still there.

+#### Should all terminal file managers be curses-based file managers?
+CliFM is the answer to this question: No.

 ## Description